Botanical Name: Kalanchoe daigremontiana

 Mother of Thousands is a succulent that grows from a single stem, covered top to bottom with big, blue-green leaves.
 Its narrow, pointed leaves can grow to 6 in (15 cm) long and about half as wide.
 The real attraction are the tiny plantlets that grow along the edges of the leaves, which easily fall off and will root where they drop.

 You've probably guessed already -- that's how this succulent plant earned its common name.
 Although a good-looking plant, it can really be a nuisance by spreading itself around.
 Fortunately, that's not much of a concern when you grow Mother of Thousands indoors.
 However, you may find its plantlets sprouting in adjacent pots!

 When grown outdoors, it flowers in late winter then dies, with many offspring to take its place.
-The flowers are grayish-lavender, but you'll probably never see them because this succulent rarely flowers indoors.
+Bell-shaped flowers grow in a circle on a single, tall stem, but you may never see them because this succulent rarely flowers indoors.